 - If the cost code and cost type of one CCO line item does not match the cost code and cost type of a PCO line item, a new change event line item will be created for that CCO line item.

-- If a commitment Change Order is linked to multiple Potential Change Orders – or no Potential Change Orders – it will get its own Change Event.
-A change event line item will be created for each Commitment Change Order line item within that Change Event.
+- If a CCO is linked to multiple PCOs – or no PCOs – it will get its own change event.
+A change event line item will be created for each CCO line item within that change event.

 Enable the Change Events Tool

-If, after reading the article above, you would like to activate the tool on your existing project(s), we highly recommend making the following changes first:
+If, after reading the details above, you would like to activate the tool on your existing project(s), we strongly recommend making the following changes first:

 - Update your default permission templates.